 Here are signs of miscarriage that you must watch out for.

 This is one of the most common signs of miscarriage.
 However, not all vaginal bleeding leads to miscarriage.
 Bleeding in miscarriage starts with spotting or light bleeding and becomes heavier in every passing hour.
-Vaginal bleeding is can be a sign of miscarriage if the bleeding gets heavier than lighter.
+Vaginal bleeding can be a sign of miscarriage if the bleeding gets heavier than lighter.

 Cramps in the lower abdomen, pelvic area, and the back